swak/8th-ndn-hackathon.github.io/hacks.md

 One big roadblock for people to try NDN are the troublesome operations of downloading, compiling, installation, and configuration.
 Docker is an open platform for developers and sysadmins to build, ship, and run distributed applications, whether on laptops, data center VMs, or the cloud.
 Executable applications and well-configured environment are directly packed into a container.
 Given most OS supports docker and docker is lightweight in size, docker is a very good carrier of NDN stack.
-By packing the NDN stack into the docker container, all OSs that support docker can talk in NDN by installing our conatiner, and users don’t bother to compile/install/config this and that.
+By packing the NDN stack into the docker container, all OSs that support docker can talk in NDN by installing our conatiner, and users don't bother to compile/install/config this and that.

 **Contribution to NDN**

 - Make most operating systems (including Windows) able to send/receive NDN packets
-- Users can simply install the container and don’t bother to compile/install/config
+- Users can simply install the container and don't bother to compile/install/config

 Those will definitely help to enlarge the NDN community and encourage more people to try NDN.